BatchDrake/harmoni-pm/doc/source/integration-theory.rst

 Integration and energy transport
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We refer by *integration* to the calculation of the number of photons that arrive to each pixel in a given period of time, assuming an intensity pattern at the other end of the optical system.
-This calculation is implemented the :code:`ImageSampler` componentn and is based on radiative transfer.
+This calculation is implemented the :code:`ImageSampler` component and is based on radiative transfer.
 Let :math:`dE_t` the energy differential corresponding to the amount of radiative energy coming from a region in the sky of radiative intensity :math:`I` and angular size :math:`d\Omega` entering an aperture of area :math:`A` in a time :math:`dt` and a small range of frequencues :math:`d\nu`.
 This quantity can be written as:

   .. math::